 Easter is coming!
 The holiday is so important to Russians that they celebrated it even during the atheist Soviet times.
 Now is the perfect time to talk about Russian Easter Traditions.
 One of them we want to share with you on this very special occasion.
 We are inviting you to do Russian egg coloring together.
 You’ll get to learn how Russian do coloring with natural ingredients, various techniques of decorating eggs, and some of the most popular drawings.
 Moreover, you’ll get to know what kind of eggs tsars had for Easter and eggs became a big part of Russian decorative and applied arts, such as Faberge.
 My friend and colleague are going to join me with her daughter, This virtual experience can be a great family activity.
 If you want to do coloring with us, you can prepare (everything or some of it): •3-5 hard-boiled eggs •A bulb onion peel to color the eggs with the traditional reddish-brown color. •Beet •8 tablespoons of black ground coffee •Paints and brushes

 Get ready for something special.
 We’re travelling to Moscow with no passport, no plane ticket and no luggage.
-And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 50 mins and will be live-streamed by your guide directly from Moscow.
+The tour will last about 50 mins and will be live-streamed by your content creator directly from Moscow.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 We are running these tours on a tip-supported basis to make them as accessible as possible.
 They are free to join, but you have the option to leave a tip during the tour.